Do Air Fryer Liners Work?

 This contrast is because of the perforations in the liners.
 You cannot have a hole-less liner because the food won’t be cooked properly without proper airflow.
 And since there are holes, some food, and juices are bound to leak.

-Final thoughts on does air fryer liner work?
+Final thoughts on whether air fryer liners work?

 Air fryer liners do work, but they might not be for everyone.
 People who regularly cook marinated food with extra sauces won’t see a difference with liners.
 But cooking relatively drier food on liners might just be a game changer.
 It all comes down to everyone’s preference and cooking style.
 There are no wrong answers here!